 If this bit is set when a read operation (OP=0) is requested, the preamble, 256 words of data, and the two CRC words are transferred into the PDP-8 memory.
-If this bit is set when a write operation (OP = 1) is requested, 256 words
+If this bit is set when a write operation (OP = 1) is requested, the preamble, 256 words of data, and two words of CRC are written on the disk.
+Reading and writing with this bit set will ignore the half sector transfer bit.
+Figure 6-3 shows the memory map (starting at MA) before a diagnostic write operation or after a diagnostic read operation.

-The CRC is generated by the program in the format shown in Figure 6-1, for a diagnostic write.
+The preamble and the CRC are generated by the program in the format shown in Figure 6-1, for a diagnostic write.

 If this bit is set with a check operation (OP = 2), the preamble, 256 data words, and the two CRC words are compared, 259 words total.
-When used with the Seek/No-Op operation (OP = 3), this bit has no effect.
+When used with the Seek/No-Op operation (OP = 3) this bit has no effect.